rockjohny360/Portfolio_Majharul/README.md

 # Hi, I'm Majharul Islam (Johny) 👋

-I'm a data analyst with 4 years of experience in [industry or specialization].
-I am passionate about using data to drive business decisions and provide insights that help organizations make informed choices.
+I'm a data analyst with 4 years of experience in Marketing Analytics.
+As a data analyst with a strong analytical mindset and a passion for delivering data-driven insights.
+He is experienced in developing alternatives, inspiring and communicating with team members, and cultivating leadership.
+Proficient in Excel, Tableau, and SQL, he provides real-time insights into product, marketing funnels, and business KPIs.
+With a degree in Marketing Analytics and a minor in Communication Studies, Majharul is equipped with the skills necessary to curate statistical analysis and visualize key metrics, generating over 300 consultations with charts and graphs.
+He is dedicated to data-driven decision-making and is a valuable asset to any organization seeking to leverage data to achieve success.

 ## 🔭 My Skills